jhony-24/fly-css/README.md

 ## Usage

 The main way to use styles is instancing the method **create** of module.
-After whe use the method props to pass arguments.
+After we use the method props to pass arguments.

 ```javascript
 import fly from "fly-jss";